Copenhaguen is perfect for a week-end trip, especially in the summer: a lot to see, hygge vibe, friendly danish people and cute coffee shops.

 Christiansborg Castle

-Instead, we climbed up the observatory for free to enjoy a view over Copenhagen.
+Christiansborg Castle was a short walk from where the boat tour ended.
+It was too late to visit the beautiful rooms so instead we climbed up the observatory for free to enjoy a view over Copenhagen.
 Personal opinion: I found the view just fine and would not put it as a must-do.

 Nyhavn